 Locations: Apeldoorn, Hengelo, Utrecht, Doetinchem

-This End of Season Gala also features two creations by Robert Battle, artistic director of the famous Alvin Ailey American Dance Theatre.
+This End of Season Gala also features three creations by Robert Battle, up til November 20223 artistic director of the famous Alvin Ailey American Dance Theatre.
 The first work, Bon Appétit, is full of tribal and Latin influences.
 Battle even makes a subtle, ironic reference to cannibalism, but above all the choreography is an abstract, rhythmically very powerful translation of Steve Reich’s masterful Music for pieces of wood.

 The second work, Three, was nominated for the Swan Award, the leading choreography prize in the Netherlands, as ‘Most Impressive Dance Production’.
 This is a hilarious and athletic power piece in which three men dive into a ‘muscular jam session’.
 “Never before have we seen such a successful and complete fusion of hip-hop, breakdance and modern dance,” said the jury of the Swans.
 And they continue: “Nowhere does it lack focus, the physical control is superb, you can see the performers having a great time and their concentration is incomparable.”

-At the End of Season Gala, four dancers who have been members of Introdans for many years will be saying goodbye to the dance stage: Vérine Bouman, Merel Janssen, Jurriën Schobben and Alberto Villanueva Rodríguez.
-All four will be playing a leading role in this programme.
+At the End of Season Gala, several dancers who have been members of Introdans for many years will be saying goodbye to the dance stage.